 *Enables the release of energy by helping the body to absorb Folic Acid

 *Reduces the risk of macular degeneration and promotes vision health

 *May help to prevent memory loss

 *Can help with weight loss and improvement of metabolism

 The average daily recommended amounts for most adults depending on age is 2.4 micrograms

-Single booster injection with a consultation is £40
+Single booster wellbeing B12 shot with a consultation is £30

-Regular booster injection with a monthly subscription is £30 and a booster injection every 4 weeks.
+Regular booster wellbeing shots with a monthly subscription is £25 and a B12 booster wellbeing shot every 4 weeks.